 It is an expectation that employees will endeavor to reduce barriers to community inclusion for individuals with developmental disabilities through a combination of education, good public relations, and the establishment of a positive example of respectful attitudes regarding the rights of individuals with developmental disabilities during both working and non-working hours.

-When an architectural, environmental, communication, financial, transportation, employment, technology, community integration, attitudinal, or other barrier defined by the individual prevents the full inclusion of people with disabilities in the life of the community, these barriers should be brought to the attention of the manager/designate and Home Share Coordinator, noted in the communication log, and raised at team meetings for the information of all staff members.
+When an architectural, environmental, communication, financial, transportation, employment, technology, community integration, attitudinal, or other barrier defined by the individual prevents the technology, community integration, attitudinal, or other barrier defined by the individual prevents the full inclusion of people with disabilities in the life of the community, these barriers should be brought to the attention of the manager/designate and Home Share Coordinator, noted in the communication log, and raised at team meetings for the information of all staff members.
 The manager/designate and/or Home Share Coordinator is responsible for following up with a plan of action.
 When managers/designates and/or Home Share Coordinators determine that the problem may be systemic, it may be more appropriate to discuss the issue at a manager's and/or Home Share Coordinator's meeting for a company response/action plan.
 The DQA will follow up on the systemic issues and keep managers/designates, Home Share Coordinators, and staff members informed.

 3.D.
-2: Conflict of Interest
+2: Conflict of Interest 3.D.

-3.D.
 2 a) Employment of Relative